DermTalk: Sydney Givens PA-C on Skin Cancer Awareness Month

 A:

 Sun exposure is the most common cause of skin cancer; the number one step is to protect your skin from the sun.
-I’ve found most of us have to change our habits For example, there’s not enough sunscreen to be in the sun for hours without some sort of shade- an umbrella, wide-brimmed hat, long-sleeved clothing UPF or even without to cover your exposed skin regardless of the weather forecast.
+I’ve found most of us have to change our habits.
+For example, there’s not enough sunscreen to be in the sun for hours without some sort of shade- an umbrella, wide-brimmed hat, long-sleeved clothing UPF or even without to cover your exposed skin regardless of the weather forecast.

 Of course, start the day with an SPF of at least 30.
 If it’s a chemical sunscreen, meaning avobenzone is the SPF ingredient, make sure to apply 20 minutes BEFORE going into the sun.
 If you’re using a mineral sunscreen (aka physical meaning zinc oxide or titanium oxide), then you are good to go as soon as you walk out the door!